If you’re an educator, e-commerce business owner, HR professional, or startup founder looking to build trust and credibility through testimonials.

 What Is a Testimonial?

-When we talk about a testimonial, we're simply referring to a statement made by someone who has used a product, or service, or experienced something firsthand.
+Testimonial is a referring to a statement made by someone who has used a product, service, or experienced something firsthand.

 Think of it like a personal review or recommendation.
 It’s when you, or someone else, share what you liked (or didn’t like) about something you’ve tried.